JingweiZuo/jingweizuo.github.io/content/home/publications.md

 # Exclude publications that are shown in the Selected Publications widget?
 exclude_selected = false
 +++
+Under Review:

+- **J. Zuo**, K. Zeitouni and Y. Taher: "**SMATE: Semi-Supervised Spatio-Temporal Representation Learning on Multivariate Time Series**", 2021
+- H. El Hafyani, M. Abboud,  **J. Zuo**, K. Zeitouni and Y. Taher: "**Tell Me What Air You Sense/Breath, I Tell You Where You Are**", 2021

 International Conference & Workshop:

 - M. Abboud, H. El Hafyani, **J. Zuo**, K. Zeitouni and Y. Taher: "**Micro-environment Recognition in the context of Environmental Crowdsensing**",in Big Mobility Data Analytics with EDBT 2021 (BMDA'21)